 Gottman states that this is a situation where access to a partner’s accounts and emails is acceptable and even recommended.

-In this step, the betrayed partner can feel whatever he/she may be feeling about the situation and is given space to process the hurtful event.
+In this step, the betrayed partner can feel whatever they may be feeling about the situation and is given space to process the hurtful event.

-The shame, guilt and grief that comes with this are all normal emotions that must be experienced.
+The shame, guilt, and grief that come with this are all normal emotions that must be experienced.

 Next Step: Emotional Management

 This part involves handling the emotions that arise, validating each other’s feelings and experiences, turning towards each other, using empathy, and avoiding dismissive or passive-aggressive behavior.

 You must be a team and work towards a healthy relationship goal together.
 Fighting each other will not lead to anything good.

 Therapy can usually help couples that struggle with this step.
 A good therapist can help couples better connect emotionally.
 You can read more about it here.

 I know, it’s easier said than done.
 Attunement involves self-care, as well as care for the other person.